kbathina/academic-kickstart/content/post/blogpost/blogpost.md

 | RandForest | Max Depth | [2,4,6,8,10]|
 | ADA | Learning Rate | [0.01,0.1,1,10,100]|

+## Refinement

-Besides the parameter search, no extra refinements were made to update the model.
+Besides the parameter search and the stratified training/testing split, no extra refinements were made to update the model.

-## Model Evaluation and Validation
+## Justification

 I plotted the validation accuracy across 10 independent runs of each type of classifier, shown in Figure 3 (Data Visualization).

-## Justification

 ADA and GNB had the lowest performance at around 37%.
 KNN and LogReg had about 43% accuracy while SVC and RandForest were the best performers at 46%.
 There is about a 9% chance to randomly guess the correct genre.
 In all classifiers, the instrumental genre had the highest F1 score, shown in Figure 4 (Data Visualization).
 This is most likely the uniqueness of the genre; there is little confusion between what constitutes instrumental when compared to the other genres.